PhilipVigus/CV/README.md

 *Voluntary Roles*

-- Proofreading documents, researching potential donors, updating the corporate database, editing the charity's website, creating and scheduling social media posts, producing graphics for online and paper use
+- Researching potential donors, updating the corporate database, editing the charity's website, creating and scheduling social media posts, producing graphics for online and paper use

 **Unable to work due to ill health** (November 2012 – April 2016)